-Fasten safety belt

-Set parking brake (power unit only).

-Release trailer parking brake (if applicable).

-Place vehicle into a low gear.

-Gently pull forward against parking brake to make sure the parking brake holds.

-Repeat the same steps for the trailer with trailer parking brake set and power unit parking brakes released (if applicable).

-If it doesn't hold vehicle, it is faulty; get it fixed.
+- · Fasten safety belt - Set parking brake (power unit only). - Release trailer parking brake (if applicable). - Place vehicle into a low gear. - Gently pull forward against parking brake to make sure the parking brake holds. - Repeat the same steps for the trailer with trailer parking brake set and power unit parking brakes released (if applicable). - If it doesn't hold vehicle, it is faulty; get it fixed.

-Test Service Brake Stopping Action
+Test Service (Foot) Brake Stopping Action

-Go about five miles per hour.

-Push brake pedal firmly

-"Pulling" to one side or the other can mean brake trouble.

-Any unusual brake pedal "feel" or delayed stopping action can mean trouble.
+- Go about five miles per hour. - Push the brake pedal firmly. - "Pulling" to one side or the other can mean brake trouble. - Any unusual brake pedal "feel" or delayed stopping action can mean trouble.

+This completes the vehicle inspection.

-If you find anything unsafe during the Vehicle inspection, get it fixed.
+If you find anything unsafe during the vehicle inspection, get it fixed.
 Federal and state laws forbid operating an unsafe vehicle.

-2.1.6 - Inspection during a Trip
+2.1.6 Inspection during a trip